Miles (bishop of Susa)

-Miles (ܡܝܠܣ, Μίλης), sometimes Mar Miles (Saint Miles), was the bishop of Susa in Sasanian Persia from before 315 until his martyrdom in 340 or 341.
+Miles (ܡܝܠܣ, Μίλης), sometimes Mar Miles (Saint Miles), was a Persian Christian prelate who served as Bishop of Susa in Sasanian Persia from before 315 until his martyrdom in 340 or 341.

 He engaged in efforts to evangelize Susa, traveled widely in the Eastern Roman Empire and led the opposition to Papa bar ʿAggai and the supremacy of the bishops of Seleucia-Ctesiphon in the Persian church.
 He was executed by the Sasanian authorities at the start of the Forty-Year Persecution.

 Miles is mentioned in the Syriac Martyrology of 411.
 Sozomen in his Historia Ecclesistica, written in Constantinople in the first half of the 5th century, briefly summarizes a Syriac account of the life of Miles.
 Towards the end of the 6th century, a fuller Syriac hagiography appeared, the Acts of Miles or Martyrdom of Miles.
 His story also found its way into the Old English Martyrology.

 Name

 The name Miles is probably Persian (meaning "brave"), although it could be of Latin derivation (from miles, soldier).
 It was a common name in the Christian Church of the East in Persia and unknown in the Roman Empire.
 The Synodicon Orientale in manuscript BnF syr.
 332 alone mentions seven bishops with that name, including the bishop of Susa.
 The Saint's name spelling has survived in different forms in various Christian martyrologies.
 In Old English, it appears as Mynus or Mylas.
 In modern English it may be rendered Milas or Milus.)
 In the Greek synaxaria it is found as Μίλλης (Millis, Milles), Μίλης (Milis, Miles) or Μίλος (Milos).